Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 -   [Using Devtools on my website]
 ### Testing User Stories from User Experience (UX) Section

+### As a user, I want to be able to click all the cards.
+The user will be introduced with two sets of cards where he/she will be able to click the card that he/she reveals

-### As a user, I want to be able to navigate easily so that I can see clearly where I need to go.
+### As a user, I want to be able to get some scores.
+If the user click on the card and matches with another card, he/she will definitely get a score

-### As a user, I want to be able to see the full content of the website.
+### As a user, I want to be able to see how much time did i match my cards.
+The time will be displayed for the user and the user will be able to check how much time he/she has left

+### As a user, I want to play the game again.
+The user can play the game again by reloading the browser.

-### As a user,
+### As a user, i want to understand easily about the functionality of the game.
+The user will be able to understand the game and it will help the user to know where the cards are and if they match or not

 ## Further Testing